 How accurate is the valuation and gas estimation?

 Here’s the honest reframe most reviews skip: a dashboard is only as trustworthy as its worst price.
-Zapper pulls data from major feeds — Coingecko, Chainlink, and on-chain AMMs — and for big, liquid assets like ETH, BTC, and USDC, valuations land within a fraction of a percent.
+Zapper never published a definitive list of its price oracles, so treat any specific breakdown you read as unverified; in practice aggregators of this type blend third-party price APIs with on-chain AMM quotes, and for big, liquid assets like ETH, BTC, and USDC the number you see tracks the market closely.
 The trouble is at the edges: small tokens and thin LP positions can lag or misprice, so the “total net worth” figure is precise where it’s easy and fuzzy exactly where you’re most exposed.

 One-click Zapping: the speed-versus-security trade-off